itsmeichigo/ICGTransitionAnimation/README.md

     ICGLayerAnimation *layerAnimation = [[ICGLayerAnimation alloc] initWithType:ICGLayerAnimationCover];
     fancyNavigationController.animationController = layerAnimation;
  ```
+ You can also take a look at the storyboard demo to find out how the library should be integrated.

  2. Custom modal transition

  In order to customize the modal transition animation, you need to make sure your presenting view controller subclasses `ICGViewController` and set a custom animation controller to it.